arviz-devs/arviz/GOVERNANCE.md

 Community Architecture
 -----------------------

-* N Person steering council (Must be odd, will be decided in first election)
+* 7 Person steering council
 * Core Contributors (of which Council members are also a part of)
 * General Contributors